artchitector/artchitect_pilot/README.md

   Diffusion (artchitect using RTX 3060 12Gb and Stable Diffusion v1.5, Invoke.AI "fork").
 - gate - multiple dedicated VDSs (frontend+backend server, file storage, database)

-There is no reliability question, SLA is not important.
-If the Artchitect breaks down and turns off, it can stand for several days before repair.
-VDS servers that provide viewing of paintings work reliably, but the "soul" - main home computer can be turned off for downtime from days to weeks for downtime, up to several weeks, if necessary.

 Home computer need access to VDS, but VDS doesn't need access to home computed.

 More GPU-RAM = larger resolution = more quality.
 RTX3060-12Gb gives resolution 2560x3840 (printable on 40x60 canvas).